 There a number of articles written both by the speaker and by others about the speaker that indicate that she is highly inflammatory, and could incite hatred on campus.
 This is in contravention of our external speaker policy:

-the community and thus aid in disrupting social and community harmony must seek to avoid insulting other faiths or groups, within a framework of positive debate and challenge are not permitted to raise or gather funds for any external organisation or
+intolerance in the community and thus aid in disrupting social and community harmony must seek to avoid insulting other faiths or groups, within a framework of positive debate and challenge are not permitted to raise or gather funds for any

 The Atheist group is of course appealing their decision, however, it's important for me to comment briefly on the Student Union's position.
 I will be writing a more detailed letter to the university to formally complain about the Student Union